-A rock retaining wall up to 1.2m in height was observed along the eastern and western property boundaries.
+A rock retaining wall up to 1.0m in height was observed along the western property boundary and up to 1.5m in height along the eastern property boundary.

 No significant trees which could affect the sites normal moisture conditions were observed.